 Edinburgh can be reached from most UK cities via low cost bus operators such as National Express.

 A useful app and website for finding low cost intercity transport options is GoEuro.

 Edinburgh On A Budget – Where To Stay?

 If you are a backpacker or simply trying to stay within a tight budget then hostels are the best option for accommodation.
 Most hostels in Edinburgh are situated within walking distance of the Royal Mile and all its attractions.
 My personal favourite is Budget Backpackers located in Cowgate with dorms from only £12 a night.
 This hostel is a lovely friendly hostel with each dorm bed having its own light, plug socket and locker.
 Just remember to bring your own lock.
 Budget Backpackers also has a chill out room, bar serving fabulous cheap food, vending machines and a variety of activities to get involved in.
-If you have never stayed in a hostel then check out my newbies guide to surviving hostels post here
+If you have never stayed in a hostel then check out my newbies guide to surviving hostels post here.

-If hostels aren’t your thing, you will also find many mid range hotels and bed and breakfasts.
+For the best hostel deals I recommend booking with Hostel World.
+However If hostels aren’t your thing, you will also find many mid range hotels and bed and breakfasts.
 Although many of the cheaper options may be further outside the city centre.
 Check Booking.com to find the latest availability and prices.